 I am predominantly a portrait and figurative artist working in oils and am compelled to tell peoples’ stories though paint.
 I want my paintings to be more than photographic representations, I want the viewer to feel the emotions and character of the people I paint.

-Because her art journey has been a tricky one, Kristin is committed to helping other people explore their own art.
-She teaches drawing and painting and runs a local art group, as well as running several online art groups.
+Kristin is committed to helping other people explore their own art and regularly teaches drawing and painting one-to-one and in small groups.

 Brenda Magazine: Blue, Issue 7, May 2021

 My painting ‘The Judging’ featured in this issue.

 My painting ‘Dream’ featured in the Portfolio Plus ‘Fresh Paint’ section, with an interview with me about the piece.